semantic-release/semantic-release/README.md

       “We fail to follow SemVer – and why it needn’t matter”
     </th>
     <th>
-      “semantic-release Q&A with Kent C. Dodds”
+      “semantic-release Q&amp;A with Kent C. Dodds”
     </th>
   </tr>
   <tr>